To Quest, all you need is a set of directions, a pencil and a sense of adventure!

 Quest boxes do not have trinkets, candy, or other rewards in the box.
 The true "treasure" of a Quest is being outside and learning about a place.

 Each Quest has its own flavor, depending on the "voice" of the Quest-builders, the location of the route, and the topic.
 Some Quests are about nature, while others are about history or architecture.
-The five Tsunami Quests all focus on earthquake and tsunami safety, but each is unique because of the evacuation route and interesting local features.
+The seven Tsunami Quests all focus on earthquake and tsunami safety, but each is unique because of the evacuation route and interesting local features.